ElazarK/content-docs/playbooks/CVE_Enrichment_Generic.md

-Enrich CVE using one or more integrations.
+Enriches CVE using one or more integrations.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.